Evanthel/Evanthel/README.md

 Translation specializations: e-commerce, finance, Web3, DeFi, and cryptocurrencies.

 - 🔭 I’m currently working on [akademiatlumacza.pl](akademiatlumacza.pl) (Project run in Polish)
-- 🌱 I’m currently learning personal branding
+- 🌱 I'm learning how to build a personal brand
 - 📫 How to reach me: [piotrobiegly.com](piotrobiegly.com)